 WE BELIEVE THE ELECTION OF THE WYNNEFIELD GROUP'S NOMINEES WILL PROVIDE THE COMPANY WITH HIGHLY QUALIFIED PERSONS TO ASSIST AND ADVISE MANAGEMENT IN ADDRESSING CONCERNS IN THE AREAS OF FINANCIAL PERFORMANCE, STRATEGIC PLANNING AND CORPORATE GOVERNANCE.
-ELECTION OF THE WYNNEFIELD GROUP'S NOMINEES WILL SEND A CLEAR MESSAGE TO THE COMPANY'S BOARD THAT THE STATUS QUO IS UNACCEPTABLE.
+ELECTION OF THE WYNNEFIELD GROUP'S NOMINEES WILL SEND A CLEAR MESSAGE TO THE COMPANY'S BOARD THAT THE STATUS OUO IS UNACCEPTABLE.

-In moving forward with our nomination of our Nominees to the Board, the Wynnefield Group is seeking to bring a level of accountability and focus to the Board that has been lacking and increase value for all stockholders of the Company.
+In moving forward with our nomination of our Nominees to the Board, the Wynnefield Group is seeking increased value for all stockholders of the Company.